WolfgangDrescher/humdrum-figured-bass-filter-demo/README.md

 11. Decide how to display `5 4` to `6 4` in bar 7 (with 5 or without).
 Maybe add a config with a flag.
 12. Decide how to display `5 3` chors.
 Never?
 Always?
 Contextual?
 Maybe add a config with a flag.
 13. Should `-#2` in bar 7 resolte to 1/8?
+14. `-c` option should be default with another flag to display them not compounded.